okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview-architectural-factors/index.md

 - Develop procedures to keep your solution up to date with any applicable regulatory requirements.

-- Log all accesses to compliance-sensitive data, and make the logs available for analysis and audits.
+- Log all accesses to compliance-sensitive data and make the logs available for analysis and audits.

 - Be prepared to demonstrate how your solution meets applicable regulatory compliance requirements and to work with application developers to help them meet their requirements.